-School Cultural Enrichment Program – Designed to acquaint teachers and students with the experience of people of African descent cultural experiences through literature (folktales) cultural skits, dance and drumming in K-12 classrooms.
+Hawaiian Africana Youth Enrichment Program (HAYEP) – Designed to acquaint teachers and students with the experience of people of Africana descent cultural experiences through literature (folktales) cultural skits, dance and drumming in K-12 classrooms.

 HIV/AIDS Community Awareness Seminars at local churches provided information to the community as a preventive measure.
 The main focus was to reach young people in middle and high schools.

-African American Literary Reading Group – An ongoing activity that meets twice a month on every second Monday and fourth Monday of the Month.
-The Group reads literature written mostly by African diaspora and African American authors.
+Africana Literary Reading Group – An ongoing activity that meets twice a month on every second Monday and fourth Monday of the Month.
+The Group reads literature written mostly by Africana authors around the world.
 Recently, the group has included Asian American authors as well as writers of antebellum southern genres.

 Annual Kwanzaa Celebration – Hilton Hawaiian Village Hotel Spar & Resort, December 26 to December 30.
 The event is part of the Hotel’s holiday celebration that includes all cultural and ethnic groups.